 Gallery -click on a photo to see it larger-

 Last year I spent a long time making flying buttress figurines for the north side of St. Eusebius's Church in Arnhem.
-Early January that job was nearly done; I only had to make a Monk, a Bear, a man calling Noah, a Monkey and a Ark with animals this summer.
+Early January that job was nearly done; I only had to make a Monk, a Bear, a man calling Noah, a Monkey and a Ark with animals out of limestone.
 It was the last series of the four flying buttresses themed around Noah's Ark.

 Calamities and Repairs